aterreno/blog/content/invest-and-smart-how-to-write-good-stories/index.md

 -   R — Relevant
 -   T — Time-boxed

-The “pattern” must be something like As I want to so that
+The "pattern" must be something like As I want to so that

 **As** a Blogger **I want to** write this post **so that** people can start to write good user stories!